catspeed-cc/sd-webui-forge-docker/README.md

 - `./docker-stop-containers.sh` "stops" container(s)
 - `./docker-destroy-multi-gpu-only.sh` "uninstalls" and stops the docker container
 - You can uninstall/reinstall to debug / start with fresh image (image is already stored locally)
-- Docker helper start/stop scripts to speed up startup when simply restarting container

 ### Customize a docker-compose.yaml from another project
 Let's say you have another project - let's pick localAGI as an example.
 You can customize the `docker-compose.yaml` for localAGI and add in this docker service.
 This way when you start localAGI it will also start your image generation service.

-- Edit & configure `docker-compose.combined.nvidia.yaml`
 - Open the localAGI (or other project) directory
-- Copy the lines for the service from `docker-compose.combined.nvidia.yaml` & paste underneath one of the other services
 - Download the sauces archive for your version from https://github.com/catspeed-cc/sd-webui-forge-docker/tree/master/sauces
-- Extract the sauces into your localAGI project directory `tar zxvf v1.0.0-sauce.tar.gz`
+- Extract the sauces into your localAGI (or other) project directory `tar zxvf v1.0.0-sauce.tar.gz`
+- Edit & configure `docker-compose.combined.nvidia.yaml`
+- Copy the lines for the service from `docker-compose.combined.nvidia.yaml`
+- Paste the lines underneath one of the other services inside the localAGI (or other project) docker-compose.yaml
 - All sauce helper scripts and docker-compose.yaml files should now be in your project :)
-- DO NOT use the init/destroy scripts, use your `docker compose up` and `docker-compose down` commands as directed by the project readme
+- DO NOT use the init/destroy scripts, use your `docker compose up` and `docker-compose down` commands as directed by the project `README.md`
-- Docker helper start/stop scripts to speed up startup when simply restarting container
+- Docker helper start/stop scripts will speed up startup when simply stopping or starting the container
 - IF you need to destroy the container and recreate it for debugging/troubleshooting, then use the respective destroy script followed by `docker compose down` in the localAGI (or other project)
-- Sauce scripts ONLY will restart sd-forge containers - _assuming you did not rename the containers!_
+- Sauce scripts ONLY will init/destroy/start/stop sd-forge containers - _assuming you did not rename the containers!_
 - IF you chose to rename the container, just make sure "sd-forge" exists in the name, and the sauce scripts should still work :)

 ## Sauces Archives & Start-Stop Docker Helper Scripts:
 The models have been removed from the sauces directory as there are no models in the upstream/main repository contrary to what I initially thought.
-This is good, it allows me to remove the models, slim the archive, and then host it on git because the sauce archives are basically just text files zipped up.
+This is good, it allows me to remove the models, slim the archive, and then host it on GitHub because the sauce archives are basically just text files zipped up.

 - Each version (major or minor) will have a corresponding sauce archive.
+- If you plan to run sd-forge as a standalone, then you do not need the sauces archive
+  - Just clone the git and follow instructions `git clone https://github.com/catspeed-cc/sd-webui-forge-docker.git sd-forge`
 - You only need this sauce archive IF you are planning to use the `docker-compose.combined.nvidia.yaml` to customize a different docker-compose.yaml and add sd-forge as a service.
 - Due to the sauces being hosted on GitHub, MD5SUM's are not required (we are staying on the secured, confirmed, GitHub)
 - MD5SUM's will be posted inside an .MD5 file as the helper script can do it automatically